Connect to Country in Australia’s iconic Red Centre on an Adelaide to Uluru tour.

 Day 4: William Creek to Coober Pedy (Sunday)

 Afterwards, visit Josephine’s Gallery & Kangaroo Orphanage.
-Established in 2008 to take in orphaned kangaroos from the far north of South Australia, it is about the size of Germany!
-The gallery here is a world-class Aboriginal Art Gallery with an extensive range of Aboriginal artefacts and significant works by many of Australia’s best-known Indigenous artists.
+The gallery here is a world-class Aboriginal Art Gallery with an extensive range of Aboriginal artefacts and significant works by many of Australia’s best-known Aboriginal artists.

 The rest of the day is yours to do whatever you please, and there is plenty to explore.
 Stay in a unique underground bunkhouse tonight and grab dinner at one of the many underground eateries.